 Once you’ve tested out your printer with your rPET, you can create your final design!
 While there is a limit on the settings, there is no limit to how creative you can get with your 3D prints!

-If you’re not into 3D printing, or have access to the equipment necessary to reuse PET in this way, luckily there are countless projects that you can get started on which give a new life to PET.
+If you’re not into 3D printing, or have access to the equipment necessary to reuse PET in this way, luckily there are countless projects that you can get started on to give it a new life.

 How Can I Repurpose PET?

 It can be easy to recycle PET at home, give it a new life, and enjoy the time as a creative outlet.
 PET can be recycled in multiple ways at home with various degrees of difficulty.
-Here are three projects which will help you recycle PET at home:
+Here are three projects which will help you recycle with it at home:

 - PET typically starts as food containers and can easily continue that path; reuse your coffee creamer bottles to store sugar, spice, and everything nice for minimal storage and an easier pour.